 Say exactly what you expect.
 Use precise action verbs: "write," "list," "compare," "analyze," "summarize," "create."

-Avoid vague formulations like "tell me about" or "say something about."
-Prefer direct and specific instructions.
+Avoid vague phrasing like "tell me about" or "say something about."
+Opt for direct, specific instructions instead.

 Step 4: Specify the output format